CroquetteTheThe/Stranded_datapack/README.md

 I think the datapack is best to be played with Waystones, Sophisticated Backpacks, Xaero's World Map and Xaero's Minimap :)

 I also included a modified version of the datapack (Skyther)[https://www.planetminecraft.com/data-pack/skyther-6024258/], to create small islands in the nether.
 It nerfs the nether (which is OP since you can skip the gameplay by creating portals)

+For testing ore generation, you can use the Advanced XRay mod.
+I included a version in the repo